FermiParadox/TorBrowser_mouse_track_deanon/README.md

 (note: latency might not be an issue; must check whether collected time-data is based on PC clock)

+## Increasing accuracy
 To reduce false positives smaller thresholds can be used for all metrics.

+Also, the distance comparison of critical points
+(that is, suspected exit or entry points) can be calculated while taking into account speed and acceleration.

 # Software limitations